 Garrus sighed, his flanged voice quivering slightly in the lower harmonic.
 "How long are you going to keep pretending that's true?" he asked quietly.

 "They're asking you to undo civil strife between races that were fighting before your own even discovered electricity.
-To somehow compose a fighting force out of a galaxy that didn't even want to believe the Reapers existed.
-Basically, they want you to stand in a tide and try to convince it to turn back."
+To somehow compose a fighting force out of a galaxy that didn't even believe its enemy existed until now.
+They've told you to stand in a tide and try to convince it to turn back."
 He paused.
 "The crazy thing is, the thing I'll bet half our respective governments never expected, is that you're succeeding.
 And you're taking a few Reapers down with you."

 "Cipritine, Vancouver, the Citadel, it doesn't matter now.
 You're their champion.
 You think all those times you put old noses out of joint weren't forgotten the moment they looked up and saw a Reaper in the sky?
 They'll throw endless amounts of money and liberties at you and they'll never stop asking for miracles.
 They'll exempt you from every rule they've got if it means you'll save Earth for them.
 And Palaven."
 His voice caught slightly on the last word.